Pop Archives

 After a number of line-up changes, during which Cal Gill continued as lead singer, The Velvelettes broke up at the end of the 60s, but their reissued single These Things Will Keep Me Loving You (1966) charted at #34 in Britain in 1971.

 References, further reading: 1.
-Velvelettes at All Music Guide and Wikipedia.
+Velvelettes at All Music and Wikipedia.
 3. Velvelettes page from Girl Group Chronicles [archived page].
 4. Velvelettes discography at Soulful Kinda Music.

 Dusty Springfield - Needle In A Haystack